sergiogg-ops/FAKEnHATE/README.md

     - Randomly select samples.
     - Select the most different samples from each source: using the embeddings we gave more probability of being chosen to the samples more distant from the center of that dataset.
     - Select the samples that would make our dataset more diverse: using the embeddings we gave more probability of being chosen to the samples more distant to the center of our dataset.
-4. Apply backtranslation to the original corpus:
+4. Apply backtranslation to the original corpus through the following pipelines with Marian and M2M100 models:
     | ID     | Pipe        |
     |--------|-------------|
     | pipe0  | es-de-zh-es |